jsguerra/react-multistep-form/README.md

 # Example Multistep Form

-Created using Typescript.
+Created using Reactjs, Typescript and Vitejs.
 State is maintained throughout each step.